What’s the best marketing strategy for your vacation rental business?

 In this post we’ll give you a 10,000 foot view on vacation rental marketing, covering both the main pillars of a successful Airbnb/Vrbo listing and the basics of developing your own off-platform marketing strategy.

 Step one: make your rental photo-worthy.
-Step two: hire a pro photographer to accurately capture its “wow factor. ” These two marketing steps are non-negotiable in the current vacation rental marketing landscape.
+Step two: hire a pro photographer to accurately capture its “wow factor. ” Not all real estate photographers are great at vacation rental photography!
+These two marketing steps are non-negotiable in the current vacation rental marketing landscape.
 Without high-quality photos, it will be difficult to find success on the listing sites, where options are plentiful in most markets.

 It won’t shock you to know that reviews are hugely influential to a guest’s booking decision.
 A 5-star average can be a difference-maker—that’s even more true if guests rave about their experience in the text of their review.

 Frequent guests will be good at reading between the lines of wishy-washy reviews.
 “The house was pretty nice and met our needs” just isn’t going to cut it.

 Now we’re getting to Guest Hook’s core area of expertise.
 As pro copywriters, we know that the headline is the handshake—along with your feature photo—and helps to entice the click.
 The headline moves them to read the first line of your description, the first line moves them to the second line, etc.

 “But guests don’t read!”
 Or so we hear from many rentalists.
 Our response?
 Some don’t, sure.
 But some do.
 Especially if you make the description worth reading.
 After all, some guests are super-planners and really want to learn as much as possible about a property before booking.

 We’ve lost count of how many people have told us over the years that they read every word of a description before booking their vacation.
 Those are the guests you should have in mind when you write your description.